Adaptive circular deconvolution by model selection under unknown error distribution: Minimax optimal estimation

+The existence of the limits $q_{\mathrm{o\mbox{-}o}}$, $q_{\mathrm{o\mbox{-}s}}$, and $q_{\mathrm{s\mbox{-}o}}$ is required only to exclude the case of oscillating sequences, which we are not interested in here.
+In this case, none of the two terms in the upper bound is asymptotically dominant, and the convergence rate is the alternating maximum of the two terms.

-Note that in the ordinary smooth case we obtain the rate of known error density whenever $n^{2((p-s)\vee a)/(2p+2a+1)} = O(m_n)$ which is much less than $n=m$.
-This is even more visible in the super smooth case, here the rate of known error density is attained even if $m_n=n^r$ for arbitrary small $r>0$.
-Moreover, we shall emphasize the influence of the parameter $a$ which characterizes the rate of the decay of the Fourier coefficients of the error density $\edf$.
-Since a smaller value of $a$ leads to faster rates of convergence, this parameter is often called {\it degree of ill-posedness} (c.f. \cite{Natterer84}).
+In the case {[o-o]}, whenever $n^{2((p-s)\vee a)/(2p+2a+1)} = \mathrm{O}(m_n)$, which is much less than $m_n=n$, we obtain the rate of known error density.
+This is even more visible in the case {[o-s]}, where the rate of known error density is attained even if $m_n=n^r$ for arbitrarily small $r>0$.
+Moreover, we emphasize the influence of the parameter $a$ that characterizes the rate of decay of the Fourier coefficients of the error density $\edf$.
+Because a smaller value of $a$ leads to faster rates of convergence, this parameter is often called \textit{degree of ill-posedness} (e.g., Natterer \cite{Natterer84}).